volodymyrprokopyuk/kotlin-sdp/README.md

 - **Open design.
 Avoid security by obscurity**.
 Security of a system should not be dependent on the secrecy of its design or implementation.
 Prefer well tested public security standards over homegrown hidden security controls.
 Keeping passwords in secret does not violate this principle as a password is not an algorithm.
+It is better to know the security level of standard security controls rather than not know at all the security level of homegrown not extensively tested security controls.
 Examples:
   OAuth 2.0.
 Linux source code is publicly availalbe, yet when properly secured, Linux is hard secure operating system
 - **Fix security issues correctly**.
 Once a security issue has been identified, a) understand the root caouse of it and determine the scope of it b) develop a fix for it
   c) implement required tests for it d) add monitoring and auditing of it
 - **Weakest link**.
-A chain is only as strong as it weakest link.
+A chain is only as strong as its weakest link.
 Focus on the weakes component in a system
 - **Psychological acceptablity**.
 Security controls should not make resources more difficult to access than if the security controls were not present.
 The more user